Fill in your details below and receive a quote within 24 hrs.

 Solar Panels

 All of the Solar panels in our range use a solid aluminium frame to encase the individual solar cells.
-Aluminium is light and strong and stand up against the elements, this gives the panels a rigid shell and allows them to be screwed or clamped in various manners.Panels vary in weight between 13 and 50kg depending upon their size and manufacturer.
+Aluminium is light and strong and stand up against the elements, this gives the panels a rigid shell and allows them to be screwed or clamped securely to your roof.
+Panels vary in weight between 13 and 50kg depending upon their size and manufacturer.

 For the panel specifications of all the panels in our range see our Solar Panels pages.

 Roof anchors are aluminium or steel components that screw directly into the rafters, forming the base of the mounting system.
 The type of anchor used is determined by the characteristics of the existing roof tiles and the height and spacing of the roof batons.
 The majority of the anchor fits under the tiles with only a small proportion of its tail visible.
-It is to this tail that the aluminium frame is attached.
+It is to this tail that the frame is attached.

 Mounting Systems